 With the Kreg Jig K4 and the Kreg Jig K5, you would initially setup the jigs for the workpieces you need to drill.
 Then insert the workpiece in the jig, clamp and use the spacing on the drill guide to drill two pocket holes without repositioning the jig.

 Essentially the Kreg Jig K4 or the Kreg Jig K5 compared to the Mini could cut your pocket hole drilling time in half.
 Don’t get me wrong.
 The Kreg Jig Mini, Kreg Jig K4, and Kreg Jig K5 are all great pocket hole jigs.
 Where the Mini really shines is for making repairs and adding pocket holes to assembled projects.

-Mark has a few recommendations too.
+Mark has a few recommendations for supplies too.
 He says “I always keep my Kreg Jig Mini in my go-to tool box along with a selection of screw types and lengths, short 2″ and long 6″ square drive bits (sometimes the drill chuck gets in the way on intricately shaped repairs), and a couple clamps.”

 Get your FREE nine page Ultimate Kreg Jig Mini Setup Guide!
 The guide shows how to position the jig, how to set the drill bit depth collar, how to drill pocket holes, how to choose the right screw for your project and how to fill pocket holes.
 Just click the link below and the guide will be sent to your inbox!

 The position of the Kreg Jig Mini is determined by the thickness of the workpiece you’re using.
 There are three common workpiece thickness you’ll likely be working with.
 The most common thicknesses are 3/4”, 1/2” and 1-1/2”.